AIcoding-girl/AIcoding-girl/README.md

 ## Hi there 👋

-I'm a Frontend Developer on my way to becoming a Software Developer, with a strong interest in automation solutions.
+I'm a business-minded Web Application Developer on my way to becoming a Software Developer, with a strong interest in automation solutions.

 ## My Tech Stack 🛠️